Working to meet the needs of the health care system

 BlueCross BlueShield of North Carolina launched Accelerate to Value, to help independently owned primary care physician practices through financial stabilization, and an accelerated move to preventive care models that improve outcomes for patients.
 The company also is enhancing the claims process to ensure 90 percent of claims are paid within 14 days, a majority within seven days.

 Premera Blue Cross is making up to $100 million available in advance payments for thousands of primary care physicians, specialists, behavioral health professionals and dentists in Washington state and Alaska.

 Keeping caregivers protected

 Blue Cross Blue Shield of Minnesota teamed up with Allina Health and several community partners in a state-wide volunteer effort to sew and donate CDC-compliant fabric masks for doctors, nurses and other medical staff.
-With shortages of critical personal protective equipment (PPE) across the country, the handmade masks allow healthcare workers to preserve necessary PPE for caregivers on the front line of the COVID-19 outbreak.
+With shortages of critical personal protective equipment (PPE) across the country, the handmade masks allow health care workers to preserve necessary PPE for caregivers on the front line of the COVID-19 outbreak.
 The company is also partnering with Mixed Blood Theatre, a nonprofit professional multiracial theater company dedicated to promoting health and civic engagement, to collect and donate masks to people living in Cedar-Riverside, one of the most culturally diverse neighborhoods in Minneapolis.

 Horizon Blue Cross Blue Shield of New Jersey is spending $2.35 million to donate 500,000 N95 respirator masks and 81,000 face shields to the state’s coordinated COVID-19 response effort.
 The company is also sponsoring a competition to create a better coronavirus testing program to support safe reopening of schools and workplaces.

 Answering the call to serve on the front lines